 The 795Km2, Kibale Forest national park boasts the greatest primate range and density in East Africa making it a primatologist dream destination regarded as the “World’s Primate Capital” famous for Chimpanzee tracking safaris.
-Before becoming a national park, Kibale was first a government Forest Reserve and later it became a National Park in 1993.
+Before becoming a national park, Kibale was first a government Forest Reserve and later it became a national park in 1993.
 It is a magnificent tropical rainforest and one of the most rewarding areas to explore on a wildlife safari.
 It is home to 13 primate species including the Chimpanzees as the major attraction and a member of the world's Great Apes.

-The Park is located in the western part of Uganda, and it is part of the western tourism circuit, situated idyllically in the heart of the Tooro Kingdom.
-Kibale National Park lies close to the tranquil Ndali-Kasende crater field, and close to it are; Queen Elizabeth, Rwenzori Mountains and Semuliki National Parks.
-The Southern part of Kibale Forest joins Queen Elizabeth National Park and together these protected areas uphold over a 180km long wildlife migration corridor.
-This stretch extends from Ishasha- the remote southern section of Queen Elizabeth known for hosting the tree climbing Lions, to Sebitoli Forest in the northern part of Kibale.
+The park is located in the western part of Uganda, and it is part of the western tourism circuit, situated idyllically in the heart of the Tooro Kingdom.
+Kibale National Park lies close to the tranquil Ndali-Kasende crater field, and close to it are; Queen Elizabeth, Rwenzori Mountains and Semuliki national parks.

-Additionally, the wettest area is Northern Kibale, receiving a mean annual rainfall of up to 1700mm, mainly during March-May and September-November.
+Additionally, the wettest area of Kibale forest is the northern part receiving a mean annual rainfall of up to 1,700mm, mainly during March-May and September-November.
 The climate is generally pleasant with a mean annual temperature range of 14 to 270C.
 Temperatures are highest in the south where the terrain drops down to the hot rift valley floor and forest provides way to open grassland.

-The park is known for its density of Primates with 13 recorded species.
-It is mostly known for its resident Chimpanzees with a population of more than 1,400 individuals representing the country’s highest density of these endangered creatures.
-Other primates present in the park include; the rare L’Hoest Monkey, the Red Colobus Monkey; a threatened species with Kibale having East Africa’s largest population, the Black and White Colobus, Grey Cheeked Mangabey, Red-tailed Monkey, Potto, Bush Baby, Vervet Monkey and Olive Baboons among others, this therefore makes it a premier Primate tracking safari site and destination.
+Kibale Forest national park is known for its density of Primates with 13 recorded species.
+It is mostly known for its resident Chimpanzees with a population of more than 1,500 individuals representing the country’s highest density of these endangered creatures.
+Other primates present in the park include; the rare L’Hoest Monkey, the Red Colobus Monkey; a threatened species with Kibale Forest having East Africa’s largest population, the Black and White Colobus, Grey Cheeked Mangabey, Red-tailed Monkey, Potto, Bush Baby, Vervet Monkey and Olive Baboons among others, this therefore makes it a premier Primate tracking safari site and destination.

 Mammals are also represented including the; elusive forest Elephant, Buffalo, Giant Forest Hog, half a dozen Antelopes, Leopards, Hyenas, Hippopotamuses and Duikers among others, with other forest species like butterflies, reptiles and amphibians.

-Close to the park is Bigodi Wetland; a community based project managed by Kibale Association for Rural and Environmental Development [KAFRED] aimed at conservation of biodiversity and the development of its local community through ecotourism and other environmentally sustainable businesses.
+Close to Kibale Forest national park is Bigodi Wetland; a community based project managed by Kibale Association for Rural and Environmental Development [KAFRED] aimed at conservation of biodiversity and the development of its local community through ecotourism and other environmentally sustainable businesses.

 - Chimpanzee tracking